Sue Lani Madsen: Rebuilding trust in election integrity

 Hobbs’ new standard may be well-intentioned but creates the potential to disenfranchise voters by failing to balance priorities.
 Signature verification is a subjective judgment affected by how recently someone attended training as well as the culture of the county.
 Ballot totals in counties with a political mindset to make voting easier may be inflated, but votes suppressed in other counties approaching signature verification with a focus on making it harder to cheat.

-In Washington, that means a higher percentage of votes counted in left-leaning counties like King and tighter percentage in right leaning counties like Lincoln.
+In Washington, that means King County signature checkers accept ballots at a higher rate than a more conservative county.
+King County’s already heavy influence on election outcomes is greater than it should be.
 Complaints from progressives that rejecting a signature disenfranchises voters who were questioned overlooks the disenfranchisement of voters who followed all the rules but then find their vote negated by a questionable ballot.

 The solution can’t just be looser signature verification everywhere, but more accuracy in assuring every vote is valid.
 A higher rate of challenged ballots should be a welcome sign that signature verification is working.
 The process for “curing” a challenged ballot is not hard if you’re not a cheater.